isb-cgc/readthedocs/docs/source/sections/gcp-info/gcp-info2/LaunchVM.rst

 After selecting the "Create Instance" option, you will be sent to the "Create an instance" page where defaults will be selected for the Name, Zone, Machine type, etc:

-    * Name: this name is relatively arbitrary, choose something that is meaningful to you;
+    * **Name**: this name is relatively arbitrary, choose something that is meaningful to you;
-    * Zone: choose one of the us-east or us-central zones;
+    * **Zone**: choose one of the us-east or us-central zones;
-    * Machine type:  you can specify a VM with anywhere between 1 and 16 cores (aka vCPUs), and with up to 100 GB of RAM (you can try the "Customize" view if you prefer a more graphical approach);  note that as you change the specifications of the VM, the estimated cost shown on this page will update;
+    * **Machine type**:  you can specify a VM with anywhere between 1 and 16 cores (aka vCPUs), and with up to 100 GB of RAM (you can try the "Customize" view if you prefer a more graphical approach);  note that as you change the specifications of the VM, the estimated cost shown on this page will update;
-    * Boot disk:  the default boot disk and OS will be shown, but you can change this as you wish: the "Change" button will result in a flyout panel where you can choose from a variety of Preconfigured images (Debian, CentOS, Ubuntu, RedHat, etc) or previously created images or disks; you can also choose between "standard disks" and faster (and more expensive) solid-state drives (SSDs), and specify the size of the disk (up to 64TB).
+    * **Boot disk**:  the default boot disk and OS will be shown, but you can change this as you wish: the "Change" button will result in a flyout panel where you can choose from a variety of Preconfigured images (Debian, CentOS, Ubuntu, RedHat, etc) or previously created images or disks; you can also choose between "standard disks" and faster (and more expensive) solid-state drives (SSDs), and specify the size of the disk (up to 64TB).

 Other options below the "Management, disk, ..." line include Preemptibility (default is OFF), Automatic restart (default is ON), and what to do during infrastructure maintenance (default is to "migrate VM" so that you will not experience any downtime).

 Once you have all of the options set, you can click on the blue **Create** button.
-You can also see you could use the REST or command-line interfaces to do perform the exact same option.
+You can also see the equivalent REST or command-line interfaces which perform the exact same option.
 (The Console is just a friendlier interface between you and more direct REST-based access to the same functionality.)